Category: Featured Article

 A drone’s swath width for a given operational use case must be determined through testing.
 The drone is first calibrated according to the manufacturer’s instructions.
 Swathing methods vary, but generally the drone is flown into the prevailing wind over a series of samplers (for example, discreet samplers like water sensitive paper or continuous samplers like string or bond paper).
 Multiple passes are required to capture the variability that occurs along the flight path (Figure 3).

 A rotary-wing drone does not deposit droplets uniformly across its swath.
 There are fewer droplets at the extremes and more directly beneath the drone.
 This can be envisioned as a bell-shaped curve with a tight span and a high peak (Figure 4).
+This curve will skew with any lateral wind.

-Figure 4- Methods for testing swath width
+Figure 4- Methods for testing swath width.

 Effective Swath Width and the Agronomic Use Case